Astros vs. White Sox Player Props Betting Odds

 Robert Stats

-- Luis Robert has 10 doubles, eight home runs, nine walks and 23 RBI (36 total hits).
-He's also swiped one base.
+- Luis Robert has 10 doubles, nine home runs, nine walks and 24 RBI (38 total hits).
+He has swiped one base.

 Robert Recent Games